As the title said… this IS NOT a regular pumpkin pie recipe. I’m quite sure you’re familiar with the classic, round, decorated American pie.

 Cut your pumpkin in half and scoop the pulp and seeds out.

 I’ll be honest, cutting and grating the pumpkin is the hardest part of this recipe.
-But since we’ve got over it it’s time to add the spices.

 You might be wondering why not adding the sugar now too.
 We’ll cook the pumpkin a little and by adding the sugar now will result in a very watery filling.